McNerdius/TailBlazor-Templates/README.md

 ---

-There is a `hosted-template` branch, a tweaked `dotnet new blazorwasm --hosted`, but Hot Reload isn't working.
-When i get the branch current i will merge it but it will not be in the nuget package unless/until Hot Reload can be made to work.
+WIP/Hosted is a tweaked `dotnet new blazorwasm --hosted`, but Hot Reload isn't working.
+It will not be in the nuget package unless/until Hot Reload can be made to work.
 See [issue #5](https://github.com/McNerdius/TailBlazor-Templates/issues/5).

 More single-project templates and subprojects for the `tailblazor-full` template will be added.
 Blazor/MAUI hybrid stuff as well.